connictro/connictro_blockchain_examples/permit_voucher/README.md

      $chain = "A";    (or $chain = "B";)
      ```
 6. Save cbdemo.php.

+Please note that this also installs common modules other examples depend upon.

 ## Running the demo
 Call [your server URL]/[your example subdirectory]/demoEntry.html.